Christmas Long, Long Ago

 Introduction

-This is just a part of our annual routine.
-Something I’ve come to both love and despise.
-I love the beauty of the decor, but I always agonize over crawling in the attic to retrieve the boxes and storage containers that hold the decorations and precious memories of Christmases past.
+I mean, I love the beauty of the decor, but I always hate having to crawl through the attic to pull out the boxes that hold it all.
 But once the boxes are pulled out and the containers opened, the joy quickly returns.
 Every year, as we unpack the old ornaments and settle into familiar traditions, I’m reminded that Christmas has a way of carrying us back — back to our childhood, back to past moments, back to days when the kids were small, and back to those precious memories of long ago.

 But as nostalgic as Christmas may seem today, the original Christmas story reaches back much further than our memories.
 It took place long ago.
 Long before the shepherds looked up and saw a sky filled with angels, long before Mary and Joseph traveled the dusty road to Bethlehem, long before a manger held the newborn King…there was Christ!